cbeley/beleyenv/README.md

 If all goes well, you will see a notification where all your other ChromeOS notifications are in a little bit saying your Linux backup was successful.
 You'll always receive notifications when backups occur.

 Things are set up so that backups occur daily.
 If your Linux container was shut down when backups should have otherwise occurred, they will occur the next time you log into your Linux container.

+## Sync Borg Backups via Rclone

+Alternatively, beleyenv also supports syncing backups via [RClone](https://rclone.org/).
+Simply configure an RClone remote as desired, then set it as the value of `borgRepoRCloneRemote.chromeOS`.
+For example, the value may look something like `borgBackupRemote:/`.
+The backup script will automatically perform the RClone sync if a rclone remote is set in your `config.json` file.

+If you do this, be sure to set your borg backup folder to be within your Linux container instead so it is not backed up twice.
+You also no longer have to configure the `additional_free_space` borg property.

+Personally, I use this on my Linux laptop while continuing to use ChromeOS's drive mount on my Chromebook.
+However, you may still find the RClone approach more desirable, as it gives you more control.
+For example, you can cancel a rclone sync, but you cannot cancel or control ChromeOS's GDrive syncs.

 ## Forking & Using Beleyenv For Your Own Profit